ZhiruiFeng/ZephyrOS/apps/zflow/PRODUCTION_MCP_SETUP.md

 # Production MCP Setup Guide

+> Security note
+> - Configure secrets using your deployment provider's secret manager (Vercel env, GitHub Secrets), not in code or docs.
+> - This repository runs secret scanning in CI.
+If a secret is exposed, rotate it immediately.

 This guide explains how to configure the MCP (Model Context Protocol) services for production deployment on Vercel.

 ## 🚀 Environment Variables